Brandon Biro

-Brandon Biro (born March 11, 1998) is a Canadian professional ice hockey left winger for Ak Bars Kazan of the Kontinental Hockey League (KHL).
+Brandon Biro (born March 11, 1998) is a Canadian professional ice hockey left winger for Löwen Frankfurt of the Deutsche Eishockey Liga (DEL).
 He played collegiately at Penn State.

 Playing career

 Amateur

 Biro played two seasons with the Spruce Grove Saints of the Alberta Junior Hockey League, winning the league's Rookie of the Year award in the 2014–15 season.

 Biro played four seasons for the Penn State Nittany Lions.
 At the end of his collegiate career, he was eighth all-time for Penn State in goals (41), third all-time in assists (75), and fourth all-time in points (116).

 Professional

 On March 18, 2020, Biro was signed by the Buffalo Sabres of the National Hockey League as an undrafted free agent.
 He made his professional debut with Buffalo's AHL affiliate, the Rochester Americans, on February 12, 2021.

 Biro made his NHL debut for the Sabres on February 23, 2022, in a game against the Montreal Canadiens.

 Biro was called up to the Sabres on October 30, 2023.
 In his first game after the call up, Biro scored his first NHL goal in a game against the Philadelphia Flyers, as well as an empty net goal in the same game for his second career goal.

 Biro left the Sabres organization after four seasons and was signed as a free agent to a one-year, $775,000 deal with the Seattle Kraken on July 1, 2024.

 After concluding his contract with the Kraken, Biro opted to pursue a career abroad in agreeing to a one-year contract with Russian club, Ak Bars Kazan of the KHL, on July 2, 2025.
+He was traded mid-season to HC Spartak Moscow, helping the club advance to the Last 16 of the playoffs.

+Biro concluded his tenure in the KHL on the completion of the season and was signed to a one-year deal with German club, Löwen Frankfurt of the DEL, on July 21, 2026.